tedconroy/al-folio/_pages/about.md

 I study physical oceanography in coastal areas.

-You can view my cv here, and explore the site for more details about my research, etc.
+Explore the site for more details about my research, etc.